blackberry/WebWorks-Community-APIs/BB10-Cordova/Template/README.md

 ## Building and Testing the Sample

-The included sample is the default Cordova Hello World application created by the __cordova create__ command.
-It is ready to run on your simulator simply by calling __cordova run__ in the sample directory.
+The included sample is a modified version of the default Cordova Hello World application created by the __cordova create__ command.
 It has been altered to include a div in _index.html_ for displaying the test data, and a set of test functions in _js/index.js_ to excercise the template API and display some results.
+To add these changes and the plugin to a test project follow these steps:

+1. Create a new project using __cordova create__ and,
+2. Copy the _www_ folder in the _sample_ directory over the default one created by that command.
+3. Run the __bbndk-env.bat__ or __bbndk-env.sh__ script if the NDK is not on your PATH.
+4. Add the _blackberry10_ platform to your project by running __cordova platform add blackberry10__
+5. Then add the plugin to this new project with __cordova plugin add <path to this Template folder>/plugin__
+6. Finally, run __cordova run__

 To use the plugin in another project, that's been created with Cordova, run __cordova plugin add <path to this Template folder>/plugin__